Health Tips

 Practice relaxation techniques

-Relaxation, in various forms, remains one of the most powerful weapons against stress.
-Meditation, for example, offers an approach to calming the mind by focusing on breathing and cultivating mindfulness.
+Relaxation, in various forms, remains one of the most powerful weapons against stress.Meditation, for example, offers an approach that calms the mind by focusing on breathing and cultivating mindfulness.

-Finally, yoga , by combining fluid movements and controlled breathing, helps to release physical and mental tension.
+Finally,yoga, by combining fluid movements and controlled breathing, helps to release physical and mental tension.

 Get enough sleep